nothingtoocrazy/alphaplayground/README.md

 - [ ] Integrate basic chat bot functionality for specific game time questions
 - [ ] User specific data stored?
 So each user has certain league games that show.
 - [ ] Chat bot extra features?

-## Ideas
-- For each game, display which network (fox/nbcsn/espn) is hosting the game and provide links to take you right to the game.
-Always have 'r/soccerstreams' as a fallback.

 ## Long-term
 We want to let the user enter a human-readable question.
 Interpret what they are asking, and collect the data and serve it back to them.